geraldmwangi/GuitarMidi-LV2/README.md

 Packages for Debian/Ubuntu are available at https://github.com/geraldmwangi/GuitarMidi-LV2/releases

 # Usage

-The plugin works with any combos of samplerate and buffersize Your guitarsignal should be clean, no distortion of sort.
+Your guitarsignal should be clean, no distortion of sort.
 * Tune the guitar to the standard E A D g b e tuning
 * Activate the bridge pickup